 The 394 Public Housing units at Westlawn West were demolished between 2016- 2017 and HACM has been rebuilding new units in phases.
-This letter is to inform you HACM is HACM has made making a significant deviation from our 2021 Agency Plan in order to identify additional financing options for the Westlawn West housing.
+HACM has made a significant deviation from our 2021 Agency Plan in order to identify additional financing options for the Westlawn West housing.
 This will include the election of what HUD refers to as a "de minimis reduction" to convert 5% (20 units) of replacement RAD project-based voucher units at Westlawn West into regular project-based voucher units.
 This means there will be no reduction of the total number of subsidized units.
 HACM is choosing this option because the subsidy income from regular project-based voucher units is higher than that from RAD project-based voucher units.
-Like many other public housing authorities nationwide, HACM is facing budget challenges and we need it needs to seek the highest subsidy in order to maintain the housing development.
+Like many other public housing authorities nationwide, HACM is facing budget challenges and it needs to seek the highest subsidy in order to maintain the housing development.